guanxi/guanxi-core/readme.txt

 If you only want one component you can control the build by specifying which one you want:

 ant idp         - builds Guanxi::IdP
 ant sp-guard    - builds Guanxi::SP::Guard
 ant sp-engine   - builds Guanxi::SP::Engine
+ant sp-combined - builds a combined Guanxi::SP::Guard and Guanxi::SP::Engine
 ant wayf        - builds Guanxi::WAYF
 ant samuel      - builds SAMUEL

 The respective distribution that you've just built is in the same format as that described in "Building Guanxi".